 Alaska Airlines Mileage Plan is a popular program among frequent flyers.
 It operates differently from the schemes of the other major US airlines, and that brings certain advantages.

-In particular, mileage earning remains based on distance rather than dollars spent (where other US airlines have moved to a revenue-based model).
+In particular, mileage earnings remain based on distance rather than dollars spent (where other US airlines have moved to a revenue-based model).
 Additionally, Alaska Airlines is not part of any airline alliance.
 Instead, it has created its own partner network and associated benefits for the Mileage Plan program.

-The devil is in the detail of course, and whether this different way of operating benefits you depends on your flying patterns, frequency, and needs.
-This article will explain how the Alaska Airlines Mileage Plan program works, how to best collect and redeem miles and how to make the most out of it.
+The devil is in the detail of course, and whether this way of operating benefits you will depend on your flying patterns, frequency, and needs.
+This article will explain how the Alaska Airlines Mileage Plan program works, how to best collect and redeem miles to make the most of it.

 West coast USA – but with a global reach

-Alaska Airline’s main hub is in Seattle and is typically associated with flights in and out of Alaska and along the West coast.
-Whilst this is, of course, a major focus of the airline. don’t let that put you off their mileage scheme!
-There are plenty of ways to earn miles with other airlines and partners.
-And likewise, take advantage of some great value flight redemptions – whether to Alaska or internationally.
+Alaska Airlines’ main hub is in Seattle, and is typically associated with flights in and out of Alaska and along the West coast.
+Whilst this is, of course, a major focus of the airline, don’t let that put you off their mileage scheme.
+There are plenty of ways to earn miles with other airlines and partners, and likewise, take advantage of some great value flight redemptions, both to Alaska and internationally.

 Alaska Airlines Mileage Plan Elite Status

 As with most other major airlines, Alaska Airlines offers elite status for frequent flyers.